DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 This script provides an output that indicates, per row entry in each of the three databases, how many documents are classified as homozygous reference (i.e. zygosity code = 0), heterozygous (zygosity code =1) or homozygous variant (zygosity code =2).
 It also indicates how many documents were flagged as ‘filtered’ due to a failed quality filter, and how many documents did not contain such allele entry (missing in the input .bam file).
 Requires Python 3.x, and expects _Alelles.csv_ in the running directory.
 Note that some genomic positions have more than one variant nucleotide classification, in that case this script will not specify which variant was identified; use direct database queries to dissect these cases.

-The collection and table names are specified in line 10, remember to edit this before running the script:
+The collection and table names are specified in lines 9-10, remember to edit this before running the script:

+	db = client.collectionName
 	return client.collectionName.tableName

 Command line to run the script: